 Previous GeneCards Identifiers for ACTN4 Gene

 Alpha actinins belong to the spectrin gene superfamily which represents a diverse group of cytoskeletal proteins, including the alpha and beta spectrins and dystrophins.
 Alpha actinin is an actin-binding protein with multiple roles in different cell types.
 In nonmuscle cells, the cytoskeletal isoform is found along microfilament bundles and adherens-type junctions, where it is involved in binding actin to the membrane.
 In contrast, skeletal, cardiac, and smooth muscle isoforms are localized to the Z-disc and analogous dense bodies, where they help anchor the myofibrillar actin filaments.
 This gene encodes a nonmuscle, alpha actinin isoform which is concentrated in the cytoplasm, and thought to be involved in metastatic processes.
 Mutations in this gene have been associated with focal and segmental glomerulosclerosis. [provided by RefSeq, Jul 2008]

 GeneCards Summary for ACTN4 Gene

-ACTN4 (Actinin, Alpha 4) is a Protein Coding gene.
-Diseases associated with ACTN4 include glomerulosclerosis and glomerulosclerosis, focal segmental, 1.
-Among its related pathways are Regulation of actin cytoskeleton and ERK Signaling.
-GO annotations related to this gene include calcium ion binding and actin binding.
-An important paralog of this gene is ACTN2.
+ACTN4 (Actinin Alpha 4) is a Protein Coding gene.
+Diseases associated with ACTN4 include Glomerulosclerosis, Focal Segmental, 1 and Familial Idiopathic Steroid-Resistant Nephrotic Syndrome With Focal Segmental Hyalinosis.
+Among its related pathways are Immune response CCR3 signaling in eosinophils and Sertoli-Sertoli Cell Junction Dynamics.
+GO annotations related to this gene include poly(A) RNA binding and protein homodimerization activity.
+An important paralog of this gene is ACTN1.

 UniProtKB/Swiss-Prot for ACTN4 Gene